ton-community/tutorials/02-contract/index.md

 ---

-Before running this code, make sure you have enough TON in your wallet for the gas payments and the TON sent to the contract during the deploy.
+Before running this code, make sure you have enough TON in your wallet for the gas payments and the TON sent to the contract during the deployment.

 Another thing to watch out for is collisions between different users of this tutorial.
 As you recall, if the code and initial data of two contracts are identical, they will have the same address.
 If all followers of this tutorial would choose initial counter value of `1` - then all of them would collide and only the first would actually deploy the contract.
 To make sure this doesn't happen, the code above initializes the counter value to the current number of milliseconds since the epoch (something like 1674253934361).
 This guarantees that your contract for deployment is unique.